nathansperinde/Attrition-Analysis/README.md

 # Employee Attrition Analysis

-This project analyzes employee attrition using Python, combining exploratory data analysis, statistical methods, feature selection strategies, Logistic Regression modeling and model interpretability techniques.
+This project analyzes employee attrition using Python, combining exploratory data analysis, statistical methods, feature selection strategies, Logistic Regression modeling, threshold optimization and model interpretability techniques.

-The main goal is to identify patterns associated with employee turnover and evaluate Logistic Regression approaches capable of estimating the probability of attrition.
+The main goal is to identify patterns associated with employee turnover and evaluate interpretable Logistic Regression models capable of supporting employee attrition analysis from both predictive and business-oriented perspectives.

 ## Project Overview

 Employee attrition is an important organizational issue because it can affect productivity, hiring costs, team stability and long-term workforce planning.

-This project follows a structured data science workflow, starting with exploratory and statistical analysis, followed by variable selection, Logistic Regression model comparison, cross-validation, hyperparameter tuning, threshold optimization and model interpretation.
+This project follows a structured data science workflow, starting with data preparation and exploratory analysis, followed by statistical tests, variable selection, Logistic Regression modeling, cross-validation, hyperparameter tuning, threshold optimization, model interpretation and business-oriented conclusions.

-The project is still under development.
-The final model refinement, final interpretation of the results and business-oriented insights are not yet completed.
+The final analysis focuses not only on predictive performance, but also on interpretability.
+Since employee attrition is a sensitive human resources topic, the models are treated as decision-support tools rather than automatic decision-making systems.

 ## Objectives